johnjdavisiv/rmba/README.md

 $upper_agreement_limit
 [1] 4.265176
 ```

+The numbers above correspond exactly to the numbers in Table 1 in Parker et al. Repeating the analysis for the other devices also returns a perfect match, making me reasonbly confident that this implementation is correct.

 ## Interpretation

 Bland-Altman approaches are very easy to interpret.
 Our findings in the worked example can be summarized as follows: